jRaffill/midset-calculator/README.md

 End:    S2 0 in 45           8 back FH
 Midset: S2 2.5 out 45        6.0 back FH
 ```
-You can try it at the following link: https://replit.com/@jRaffill/midset-calculator, although repl.it unfortunately doesn't always run very well.
+You can try it at the following link: https://onlinegdb.com/NBZEhywLt

 Open Source Dependencies:
 ---------